 You can work out an average heart rate by measuring your BPM multiple times, adding them together, and then dividing by the number of times you’ve measured it.

 - Measure your pulse when you’ve just woken up to find out your average resting heart rate.

 - Repeat after you’ve done at least ten minutes of aerobic exercise – that is, anything that increases your heart rate and breathing – to see the upper range of your heart rate, which can then be compared to your target.

 Exercise is key to maintaining a healthy heart.
 The British Heart Foundation recommends 150 minutes of moderate intensity exercise every week.
 Moderate exercise can include brisk walking, jogging, cycling and dancing.

 Test the level of intensity by talking while you’re exercising.
 If you feel slightly breathless and warm, but can still hold a conversation, the activity is giving your heart a sufficient aerobic workout.
 If you have a heart condition, always check with your GP what is a safe average heart rate for you, and the type of exercise that may be suitable.

-Maintaining heart health can actually be pretty simple, and may just mean making small changes to your lifestyle or diet.
-Find out more about heart health and cholesterol by subscribing to the Flora ProActiv e-newsletter, featuring fitness tips, healthy recipes and many more ways to look after your heart!
+Maintaining heart health can actually be pretty simple and may just mean making small changes to your lifestyle or diet.
+Find out more about heart health and cholesterol by signing up to the Flora ProActiv e-newsletter, featuring fitness tips, healthy recipes and many more ways to look after your heart.